Xilinx/Vitis_Libraries/quantitative_finance/docs/src/guide_L2/engines/MCAsianEngines.rst

 Overview
 ========

 The Asian option pricing engine uses Monte Carlo Simulation to estimate the value of the Asian option.
-Here, we assume the process of asset pricing applies to Black-Scholes process.
+Here, it is assumed that the process of asset pricing applies to Black-Scholes process.

 Asian Option is kind of exotic option.
 The payoff is path dependent and it is dependent on the average price of underlying asset over the settled period of time :math:`T`.